leangjia/blender_docs/trunk/blender_docs/manual/modeling/modifiers/deform/displace.rst

    Recall that color/luminosity values are typically between (0.0 to 1.0) in Blender, and not between (0 to 255).

-Strength
-   The strength of the displacement.
-After offsetting by the *Midlevel* value, the displacement will be multiplied by the *Strength* value to give the final vertex offset.

-   :math:`vertex_offset = displacement × Strength`
+Vertex Group

-   A negative strength can be used to invert the effect of the modifier.
+   The name of a vertex group which is used to control the influence of the modifier.
+   If left empty, the modifier affects all vertices equally.

+   Invert ``<->``
+      Inverts the influence of the selected vertex group, meaning that the group now represents vertices that will not be deformed by the modifier.

+      The setting reverses the weight values of the group.

 Example